 Do you want to learn more about positive leadership, culture, and change?
 Join the Positive Culture Academy.
-Many people are starting in September, if you want to learn with others!
-We have a temporary special offer: check it out :-) The curriculum can be done self-paced as well.
+The curriculum can be done self-paced.
 Apply what you read!
 Help your team or organization develop its positive potential.

 © Marcella Bremer, 2018.
 All rights reserved.